Ames Counseling Center

 What if the physical violence or the threat of violence is a concern?

+If you need immediate assistance, dial 9-1-1 or reach out to the 24/7 National Domestic Hotline at: 800-799-SAFE (7233).
 The number one concern is safety.
 If your life or well-being is threatened, getting away to a safe place may be in order.
 There are domestic abuse shelters for spouses and children when a partner is unwilling to cooperate with counseling.

 If both partners are willing to work together on reducing abuse, we can be of assistance.
 While the person who commits the acts of violence is responsible for his or her actions, partners can work together to make their interactions around conflict more positive.
 We take a pro-active approach to teach couples other ways to interact, which, if followed, can eliminate abuse from the family.